vtreanor/FakerLaravel/README.rst

        └──pets
           └──src

-The package namespace is Osirl.Pets as shown below from the composer.json file
+The package namespace is Osirl\Pets as shown below from the composer.json file

 .. code-block::